 Public universities in the United States are almost always funded by the state government, with some help from federal funds.
 Public universities in the US can be large as well: the University of Central Florida has a total enrollment of 66,183.
 However, smaller public colleges like Louisiana State University average about 31,000 students.

 Private universities in the US typically get financial support from donations, foundations, and research grants.
 Additionally, some private universities and colleges in the US are affiliated with churches or other religious groups.

 In Canada, the academic schedule varies by province.
 Most universities use a semester schedule with a fall term from September to December and a winter term from January to April.
 Summer break stretches from May to August.
 Some students choose to take spring or summer classes.

 Quebec is an exception to this schedule.
-Many universities in Quebec use a trimester system with three fifteen-week terms.
+Many universities in Quebec use a trimester system with three 15-week terms.

-In the United States, most colleges use a semester system with two terms each lasting about sixteen to eighteen weeks.
+In the United States, most colleges use a semester system with two terms each lasting about 16 to 18 weeks.
 Some US colleges use a trimester system or even a quarter system.
 Check the academic calendar of the colleges that interest you to find specific dates.

 Both US and Canadian universities offer a wide-ranging education.
 Classes may include lectures, labs, small groups, or workshops.
 You will be expected to participate in class and share your thoughts and opinions.
 Do not be afraid to approach professors or instructors if you have questions.
 They care about your progress.